wehrliaa/mbaacc-replay-takeover/README.md

 ## Note for Linux users!!!!

 **Due to a limitation in (or feature of) Wine, this tool and the game need to be run in the same Wine prefix**, otherwise it won't detect the game at all.
-So if you're running the game through Lutris, Proton, Steam, etc, you might run into issues.
+So if you're running the game through Lutris, Proton, Steam, etc, you might have to tweak some stuff to make it work.

 ## Goals